Arthur St. Clair: Army commander

 In March 1791, St. Clair succeeded the disgraced Harmar as Senior Officer of the new United States Army and was restored to his previous rank of major general.
 He personally led a punitive expedition, this time with two full Army regiments and a large contingent of militia.
 St. Clair had far more experience commanding troops than Harmar and his force was properly supplied and organized; unfortunately, like Harmar, St. Clair was also devoid of any practical experience in frontier warfare and generally dismissive of the Indians as fighters.
 In October 1791, he ordered the construction of Fort Jefferson to serve as the advance post for his campaign.
 Located in present-day Darke County in far western Ohio, the fort was built of wood and intended primarily as a supply depot; accordingly, it was originally named "Fort Deposit".

 St. Clair's defeat

 In November 1791, near modern-day Fort Recovery, St. Clair advanced on the main Indian settlements at the head of the Wabash River.
-On November 4, they were routed in battle by a tribal confederation led by Miami chief Little Turtle and Shawnee chief Blue Jacket with the support of British agents Alexander McKee and Simon Girty.
+On 4 November, they were routed in battle by a tribal confederation led by Miami chief Little Turtle and Shawnee chief Blue Jacket.
 More than 600 American soldiers and scores of camp followers were killed in the battle, which came to be known as "St. Clair's Defeat"; other names include the "Battle of the Wabash", the "Columbia Massacre," or the "Battle of a Thousand Slain".
-It remains the greatest defeat of a U.S. army by Native Americans in history, with a total of 623 fallen Americans compared to just 50 fallen Native Americans.
-The wounded were many, including St. Clair and Capt.
-Robert Benham.
+It remains the greatest defeat U.S. forces suffered at the hands of Native Americans in history, with 97% of the 1,000-strong American army being either killed, wounded, or captured while only 21 Natives were killed.
+279 Americans were wounded, including St. Clair and Captain Robert Benham.